FERPA for Parents and Family

 What are parents’ and students’ rights under FERPA?

 At the K-12 school level, parents have the right to inspect and review their children’s education records.
 But when a student enters the university at any age, these FERPA rights transfer to the student.
-However, FERPA clearly provides ways in which the university may share education records on the student with his or her parents without the student’s written consent.
+However, FERPA clearly provides ways in which the university may share education records with the parents of a student without the student’s written consent.

 May the university disclose information to parents of a dependent student?

 Yes.
 Under FERPA, the university may (but is not required to) release any and all information to parents without the consent of the student, if the student is a dependent for tax purposes under the IRS rules.
-To verify dependent status, university offices should request some written confirmation from the parent, such as an e-mail, faxed, or mailed statement, or copy of the first page of the parent’s most recent tax return showing the student as a dependent, with money figures redacted.
+The parent can provide proof that they claim the student on their income tax by filling out a Parental Affidavit of Dependency Form.
 If either parent carries the student as a dependent, then both parents have access to the information.

 May the university disclose information to parents in a health or safety emergency?

 Yes.
-FERPA permits the university to disclose information from education records to parents if a health or safety emergency involves their son or daughter.
+FERPA permits the university to disclose information from education records to parents if a health or safety emergency involves their child.

 Can parents be informed about students’ violation of alcohol and controlled substance rules?